Thuggonaut/42IC_Ring02_Fractol/README.md

 # Linear interpolation and colour blending:

-Linear interpolation between two colors results in a blending of colors because it calculates intermediate colors by smoothly transitioning from one color to another.
-This process creates a gradient or transition effect, which visually appears as a blend of the two original colors.
+Linear interpolation between two colours results in a blending of colours because it calculates intermediate colours by smoothly transitioning from one colour to another.
+This process creates a gradient or transition effect, which visually appears as a blend of the two original colours.

-Here's a simple example to illustrate the concept of linear interpolation for blending colors:
+Here's a simple example to illustrate the concept of linear interpolation for blending colours:

-Suppose you have two colors, Color A and Color B, and you want to blend them together.
+Suppose you have two colours, Colour A and Colour B, and you want to blend them together.
 You can do this using linear interpolation.
-Each color can be represented as a combination of its red (R), green (G), and blue (B) components, each ranging from 0 to 255 (or 0 to 1 in normalized form).
-Linear interpolation is performed independently for each of these color components (R, G, and B).
+Each colour can be represented as a combination of its red (R), green (G), and blue (B) components, each ranging from 0 to 255 (or 0 to 1 in normalized form).
+Linear interpolation is performed independently for each of these colour components (R, G, and B).

-Start with the two colors, Color A and Color B, and their respective RGB values.
+Start with the two colours, Colour A and Colour B, and their respective RGB values.

-Calculate the intermediate color at a specific point between these two colors.
-For example, at the halfway point (t = 0.5) between Color A and Color B, the intermediate color's RGB components are calculated as follows:
+Calculate the intermediate colour at a specific point between these two colours.
+For example, at the halfway point (t = 0.5) between Colour A and Colour B, the intermediate colour's RGB components are calculated as follows:

 Red Component (R): Intermediate_R = (1 - t) * A_R + t * B_R
 Green Component (G): Intermediate_G = (1 - t) * A_G + t * B_G
 Blue Component (B): Intermediate_B = (1 - t) * A_B + t * B_B
 Here, t represents the position along the gradient, and it ranges from 0 to 1.
-When t is 0, the intermediate color is equal to Color A, and when t is 1, the intermediate color is equal to Color B.
+When t is 0, the intermediate colour is equal to Colour A, and when t is 1, the intermediate colour is equal to Colour B.

-By varying the value of t between 0 and 1, you can calculate a range of intermediate colors that smoothly transition from Color A to Color B.
+By varying the value of t between 0 and 1, you can calculate a range of intermediate colours that smoothly transition from Colour A to Colour B.

-The result is a series of colors that blend or transition from one to the other.
-When displayed in succession, it creates a visually appealing gradient or blending effect, which can be used for various purposes, such as shading, coloring, and creating smooth color transitions in graphics and visual applications.
+The result is a series of colours that blend or transition from one to the other.
+When displayed in succession, it creates a visually appealing gradient or blending effect, which can be used for various purposes, such as shading, colouring, and creating smooth colour transitions in graphics and visual applications.

 Example:

-Imagine you have two colors, Red and Blue, and you want to create a smooth color transition between them.
+Imagine you have two colours, Red and Blue, and you want to create a smooth colour transition between them.
 Red is represented as (255, 0, 0) in RGB (where 255 is the maximum intensity for the red component), and Blue is (0, 0, 255).
 You want to create a gradient that goes from Red to Blue.

 Choose a specific point along the gradient.
-Let's say you want to find the color at the halfway point, t = 0.5.
+Let's say you want to find the colour at the halfway point, t = 0.5.

 For the Red component (R), you calculate it as follows: